davestewart/davestewart-content/content/blog/productivity/mind-shifts-and-wins/index.md

 ---
+date: 2023-02-22
 description: A 10-year (ish) retrospective of self-reflection and improvement
-date: 2023-02-22
+summary: |
+  A 10-year retrospective of personal self-improvement wins across mindset, environment, organisation, and habits — written as a scan-friendly reference of actionable shifts that have had lasting impact.
 tags:
   - featured
 media: